Kezuoxun/Head_Pose_Estimation_Mediapipe/README.md

 # Head_Pose_Estimation_Mediapipe

+This is a small topic of my research in the laboratory of the Electrical Engineering Research Institute of National Chung Cheng University (CCU)

 Python hpe_angle_run is the program that mainly runs Mediapipe head pose estimation

 Python hpe_mesh is the program that the mouse on the image can be controlled by the angle of head rotation (pitch, row, yaw).